SaFrMo/dat-sandermoolin/blog/articles/first-impressions.md

 ![Screenshot of the first window you see after clicking "New Site", a technical-looking chart of files](blog/images/new-site-first-impression.png)

 As someone neck-deep in Atom all day, I love this window, but it's not the most approachable thing for a completely new user.
-Part of Geocities's appeal was that non-tech people could use it, so something a little more immediately relatable might be an exciting thing to see.
+Part of Geocities's appeal was that non-tech people could use it, so something a little more immediately relatable might be an exciting thing to see after you click "New Site."